naglissul/jsgd/README.md

 ## More about the program

-### Run on localhost
+### Run on your local machine

-Open CMD and go to the ./nginx/ directory and run "nginx" command.
-And that's it.
+Just open ./public/index.html file in your browser

-### Run server side
+### Server side deployment process

 1. Server side is being hosted on linux server, using Linode services
 2. ./serverSide/ files (without node modules) together with additional admin-private.json file (with firebase admin data) are transfered to the server: